sepi4/myCeloJs/README.md

 This is electron app for viewing ranks of current connected game of Company of Heroes 2 and display ranks in OBS.

+<a id="raw-url" href="https://github.com/sepi4/myCeloJs/raw/master/sepi-celo%20Setup%201.1.0.exe">Download setup file</a>

+### install and setup:
+<a id="raw-url" href="https://youtu.be/1DmWfQZv-kQ">видео инструкция (rus)</a>

+- download setup file
+- install
+- in settings select location of 'warnings.log' file (usually in C:\Users\USERNAME\Documents\my games\company of heroes 2\ folder.
+ Same folder where are replays saved.)
+- for OBS studio (optional)
+    - select location of rankings output text file (can be located anywhere)
+    - make OBS studio to display this rankings text file

 ### updates:
 * version 1.1.0.
     - Custom ranking file for OBS can be added now in settings.